Review articles on this site earn small revenue from purchasing products through affiliate links.

 Burning power

-Time taken for boiling (no wind)
+Time taken to boil (no wind)

 Nominal maximum output3,600kcal/h2,800kcal/h2,900kcal/h1,512kcal/h1,900kcal/h